 Your email copy, or the body of email, is there to persuade your readers to click on your affiliate link.
 Experiment with altering your wordings in certain parts of your email.
 You can, for instance, use words that trigger urgency and a fear of missing out for the promotion.
 Also, try altering the font, length, and placement of sentences to make them stand out.

 Other elements worth experimenting with are email design, layout, and calls to action.
 Send each of your two email variants to 50% of your email list and track your results.
 Besides the open rate, also keep an eye on the click-through-rate, and the amount of referrals you actually end up with.

 7. Try out different subject lines

 Another important email experiment is to test your subject line.
 Create two appealing subject lines and track the open rate of the email.
 If you have a large email list, send out version A and B to a small percentage of your subscribers.
 Select your recipients in the test group randomly.

 Once you find out which subject line has a higher click-through-rate, send out the winning version to the rest of your email list.
 After the test, try to find patterns of successful subject lines.

 Improving your affiliate activities is an ongoing process.
 If you want to learn more about driving affiliate conversions, check out these affiliate marketing strategies to boost your conversions.

 About Hetty Korsten

-Hetty Korsten is an Affiliate Program Manager at Supermetrics.
+Hetty Korsten is a Partner Marketing Manager at Supermetrics.
 She has worked for fast-growing SaaS startups in Copenhagen and Helsinki.
-Currently she’s growing the in-house Affiliate Program at Supermetrics.
+Currently she’s growing the in-house partner program at Supermetrics.
 Feel free to connect with her on LinkedIn.